hermeznetwork/docs/docs/developers/sdk.md

 ## Create a Wallet
 We can create a new Hermez wallet by providing the Ethereum private key of an Ethereum account.
 This wallet will store the Ethereum and Baby JubJub keys for the Hermez account.
 The Ethereum address is used to authorize L1 transactions, and the Baby JubJub key is used to authorize L2 transactions.
 We will create two wallets.

 > **NOTE** You will need to supply two Rinkeby private keys to initialize both accounts.
-The ones provided here are invalid and are shwn as an example.
+The ones provided here are invalid and are shown as an example.

 ```js
   const EXAMPLES_PRIVATE_KEY1 = 0x705d123e707e25fa37ca84461ac6eb83eb4921b65680cfdc594b60bea1bb4e52;